 There are many safety tips seniors can follow to avoid sunstroke and the ill effects of the summer heat.

 - Apply sunscreen

-One of the best ways to avoid health problems in the heat is stay hydrated.
-It is recommended that all adults, especially seniors, drink at least 2 litres of water every day to stay healthy and hydrated.
+One of the best ways to avoid health problems in the heat is to stay hydrated.
+It is recommended that all adults, especially seniors, consume at least 2 litres of water every day to stay healthy and hydrated.

 As we get older, we are no longer able to conserve water as effectively, so seniors need to be extra conscientious.
 Avoid caffeine and alcohol, as they contribute to dehydration.
 Additional water should be consumed if physical exercise is involved.